Plan the conversation carefully.

 Practical move: For listening without defensiveness, turn the communication concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.

-Watch for: pressure to solve listening without defensiveness faster than the situation allows.
+Watch for: pressure to solve how to listen faster than the situation allows.

 A Practical Reframe